← Back to Blog

 • It matches your target field.
 Returning to an old industry makes that experience your top selling point.

 • It carries a recognizable employer name.
-A well-known company adds credibility.
 Keep the name, drop the detail.

 • It carries an ATS keyword the posting requires.
-If a job demands SAP, Salesforce, or Six Sigma and you only used it in an older role, keep that role so the keyword has a home.
+If the job demands SAP, Salesforce, or Six Sigma and you only used it in an older role, keep the term alive in a Core Competencies line so exact-match parsers still find it.

-If a role passes none of these tests, it is taking space a stronger recent bullet should own.
-See why your resume never gets callbacks.
+If a role passes none of these, it is taking space a stronger recent bullet should own.
+See why your resume never gets interviews, and hold the roles you keep to 3 to 6 bullet points per job.

 BEFORE (excerpt):